Bowtie7114/Scenes-of-FFXIV/README.md

 - Content images were taken by myself using my own FFXIV account and the in-game screenshot function.
 Due to weather conditions and a day night cycle, this proved somewhat taxing.
 - The Coming Soon image is the public base game render of a Lalafellan Alchemist.
 The image itself was taken from the [Final Fantasy Wiki](https://finalfantasy.fandom.com/wiki/Alchemist_(Final_Fantasy_XIV)).
 - Hero image taken from the [Final Fantasy XIV Fan Kit](https://na.finalfantasyxiv.com/lodestone/special/fankit/desktop_wallpaper/2_0/#nav_fankit).
+- 404 image of my character was taken and edited by Royal Jelly, a friend in Final Fantasy XIV who made this into a Discord sticker.

 FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd.
 © SQUARE ENIX CO., LTD. All rights reserved.